Exeter St Davids railway station

-It is managed by Great Western Railway and served by trains operated by Great Western Railway, South Western Railway and CrossCountry.
+It was opened in 1844 by the Bristol and Exeter Railway and the other routes were completed by 1862 when the line from London Waterloo was complete, although these trains pass through St Davids in the opposite direction to those from London Paddington.
+It has had major rebuilding work in the 1860s and 1910s.
+It is now managed by Great Western Railway and served by trains operated by them, South Western Railway and CrossCountry.

+It is credited with being the place where inspiration happened for the creation of Penguin Books which were designed for the needs of railway passengers.

 History

 Exeter in 1844.
 A print by William Spreat showing St Davids in 1844.

 The station was opened on 1 May 1844 by the Bristol and Exeter Railway (B&ER).
 The station was designed by Isambard Kingdom Brunel and was one of his single-sided stations which meant that the two platforms were both on the eastern side of the line.
 This side is nearer the city and so very convenient for passengers travelling into Exeter, but did mean that many trains had to cross in front of others.